Nullness User Guide (draft)

 E

-you need to decide whether it can represent a @Nullable
+you need to decide whether it can be substituted with a @Nullable

 bound.
-Most often this will be <E extends
+Often this will be <E extends @Nullable Object>

 .
 On the other hand, if it can't represent a @Nullable